 “l think he should ask everyone the same question, but he asked only our friend. […] My friend was coming after 1.30 am, we thought they will ask us the same as my friend, ask me and my friends, but they didn’t ask.”

-After the translator finished his interview, the officers took the group of seven to another office to take fingerprints of their ten fingers.
+After the translator finished his interview, the officers took the group of five to another office to take fingerprints of their ten fingers.

 During the night, one officer came to tell them that they would leave to Croatia the next morning.
-Accordingly, they were brought to a checkpoint at the Croatian border at 10 am the following day.
+According to the respondent, they were brought to a checkpoint at the Croatian border at 10 am the following day.
 They didn’t stay on the Slovenian side for long and were directly brought to the Croatian side.

 “Croatian police caught me the same way as an animal.”